Hana Zagorová: 2000s

 Zagorová performed and toured extensively throughout the 2000s, mainly in the Czech Republic and Slovakia.
 She released three studio albums during this decade.

 In 2006, she published a book of poetry titled Milostně.

 In 2007, she performed on stage in Václav Patejdl's musical Jack the Ripper, and two years later, in Michal David's Mona Lisa.

 In 2010, public broadcaster Czech Television and Supraphon published a biographical book with a DVD and CD entitled Legenda – Hana Zagorová – Málokdo ví.
 Zagorová organized a concert at Prague's Lucerna hall, during which Czech Television broadcast the recording.

 2010s

-In 2014, Zagorová won Supraphon's Diamond Record for 10.5 million records sold, and released her long-awaited new album Vyznání.
+In 2014, Zagorová won Supraphon's Diamond Record for 10.5 million records sold and released the album Vyznání.

-In September 2016, Zagorová celebrated her 70th birthday with a concert at a sold-out Lucerna, during which she announced her latest album O Lásce.
+In September 2016, Zagorová celebrated her 70th birthday with a concert at a sold-out Lucerna, during which she announced her album O Lásce.
 It became the bestselling album the week it went on sale and was certified Gold.
 Two years later, Zagorová released Já nemám strach.

 Personal life

 Hana Zagorová was born and raised in the Ostrava region.
 Her father, Josef Zagora, was a civil engineer, and her mother, Edeltruda, was a teacher.
 Zagorová's first husband was the dancer and ballet master Vlastimil Harapes, from 1986 until 1992.
 After they divorced, she married Slovak tenor Štefan Margita in 1992.

 Zagorová suffered from paroxysmal nocturnal hemoglobinuria and in 2020, she experienced complications related to COVID-19.
+She died on 6 August 2022, aged 75.
+She is buried at Vyšehrad Cemetery.